sez11a/liferay-docs-commerce/user/articles/020-catalog-management/02-products/01-images.markdown

 3. Click *Save*.

-That's it!
 The image you selected is now displayed for all products with no other image assigned to them.